 Reuse organizations must educate themselves and their workers on the hazards associated handling electronic equipment and ensure that employees are properly equipped to handle them.
 To aid in this process, EPSC has produced the ERS Guidance Manual as an educational tool outlining some of the key issues associated with electronics processing.
 Additionally, end-of-life electronics processors that handle equipment collected through the ESABC program must also at a minimum meet the requirements of the Electronic Recycling Standard.
 Where appropriate, reuse organizations should also meet these minimum requirements.

 Further, reuse organizations must employ adequate security measures to protect all equipment and information contained on the equipment from unintended use.

 Of course, every part or piece of electronic equipment will eventually reach its end-of-life.
-As a result, reuse organizations must ensure that this equipment is properly recycled to prevent negative environmental impacts.
+As a result, reuse organizations must ensure that end-of-life equipment is properly recycled to prevent negative environmental impacts.
 Key questions to assist in determining if your organization is properly equipped to handle electronics:

 - Is my organization aware of the potential hazards associated with handling, refurbishing and disposing of electronic equipment?

 - What type of electronics is my organization capable of handling in a safe and environmentally sound manner?